Johann Rode von Wale: Career

-When in 1463 Prince-Archbishop Gerard III, a son of Otto III, Count of Hoya had died, the cathedral capitulars, with Rode's three uncles among them, preferred to elect him, however, Rode, with only 18 years too young, proposed instead Henry of Schwarzburg, who was five years older and then elected.
+In 1463, Prince-Archbishop Gerard III, a son of Otto III, Count of Hoya had died, the cathedral capitulars, with Rode's three uncles among them, preferred to elect him, however, Rode, with only 18 years too young, proposed instead Henry of Schwarzburg, who was five years older and then elected.
 Rode finished school as baccalaureus in 1464.
-In 1465 Rode started his studies at the University of Rostock, where he enrolled under Rector Johann Stammel.
+In 1465, Rode started his studies at the University of Rostock, where he enrolled under Rector Johann Stammel.
 Due to his youth Pope Pius II confirmed Henry's election under the proviso that he would be only administrator until reaching the age of 27, which was in 1467.
 However, in 1466 Henry was elected Prince-Bishop of Münster, took residence in Münster in Westphalia and then never pursued his appointment as archbishop any more.
 Nevertheless, he is referred to as Henry II of Bremen, but Prince-Bishop Henry III of Münster.

 Starting from Michael's day 1468 until 1485 Rode served as cathedral dean (Domdechant) of Bremen Cathedral.
 In 1468, already as dean, he enrolled at the University of Erfurt and was elected its rector on 2 May 1470.
 He had studied law and graduated as doctor of both laws from the University of Erfurt in 1474.
 He was also a scholar of the history of the prince-archbishopric.
-In 1485 the capitular canons elected Rode cathedral provost (Dompropst) of Bremen, a leading function including the presidency of the cathedral chapter (Domkapitel).
+In 1485, the capitular canons elected Rode cathedral provost (Dompropst) of Bremen, a leading function including the presidency of the cathedral chapter (Domkapitel).

 Rode's provostship fell into a difficult time since Henry II preferred to live in Münster.
 The Bremians considered him a bad administrator, too much a partisan of Münster interests and too involved in politics of the Holy Roman Empire.
 Henry conveyed the administration of Bremen to vicegerents, among them Günther of Schwarzburg and another of his brothers.
 Henry successfully reclaimed the lordship of Lechterseite of Delmenhorst, alienated by Gerard of Hoya in favour of his sister Catharina and her husband Maurice IV, Count of Oldenburg, even waging war against the usurping Count Gerhard VI "the Quarrelsome" of Oldenburg.
 However, while the overlordship and all the effort, such as pawning other Bremian estates to finance it, was from the side of the prince-archbishopric, Henry then annexed Lechterseite, regained in 1481, to his preferred Münster.
 Rode and the other members of the Bremian chapter disapproved this as alienation of prince-archiepiscopal estates.
 However, they could not help it.